Yajna: During weddings

 Agni and yajna play a central role in Hindu weddings.
-Various mutual promises between the bride and groom are made in front of the fire, and the marriage is completed by actual or symbolic walk around the fire.
+A typical Hindu marriage involves a Yajna, with Agni being considered the witness of the marriage.
+Various mutual promises between the bride and groom are made in front of the fire, and the marriage is completed by an actual or symbolic walk around the fire.
 The wedding ritual of Panigrahana, for example, is the 'holding the hand' ritual as a symbol of their impending marital union, and the groom announcing his acceptance of responsibility to four deities: Bhaga signifying wealth, Aryama signifying heavens/milky way, Savita signifying radiance/new beginning, and Purandhi signifying wisdom.
 The groom faces west, while the bride sits in front of him with her face to the east, he holds her hand while the Rig vedic mantra is recited in the presence of fire.

 The Saptapadi (Sanskrit for seven steps/feet), is the most important ritual in Hindu weddings, and represents the legal part of Hindu marriage.
-The couple getting married walk around the Holy Fire (Agni), and the yajna fire is considered a witness to the vows they make to each other.
+The couple getting married walks around the Holy Fire (Agni), and the yajna fire is considered a witness to the vows they make to each other.
 In some regions, a piece of clothing or sashes worn by the bride and groom are tied together for this ceremony.
 Each circuit around the fire is led by either the bride or the groom, varying by community and region.
 Usually, the bride leads the groom in the first circuit.
 The first six circuits are led by the bride, and the final one by the groom.
 With each circuit, the couple makes a specific vow to establish some aspect of a happy relationship and household for each other.
 The fire altar or the Yajna Kunda is square.